-5 Ways to see Petra from Tel Aviv
+5 Ways to Get from Tel Aviv to Petra

 If you want to make the most of your trip to Israel then one of the great options is to include a side trip from Tel Aviv to Petra, Jordan.
 This UNESCO site and “World Wonder” is close enough to visit on a day trip from Tel Aviv.
 There are a number of ways to reach Petra, Jordan from Tel Aviv.

-There are one day tours to Petra from Tel Aviv that include a flight from Tel Aviv Ben Gurion Airport to the new Ramon Airport near Eilat.
+You can easily find a great day trip from Tel Aviv to Petra which includes flights between Tel Aviv Ben Gurion Airport to the new Ramon Airport near Eilat.
 Some tours from Tel Aviv to Petra do not include the half-hour flight which can be purchased separately.
-You are picked up from the Eilat Ramon Airport and the tour continues across the Arava border into Jordan and on to Petra.
-After touring Petra you are returned across the border to Israel’s Ramon Airport to take a flight back to Tel Aviv.
+If you took a tour with a flight, you'll be picked up from the Ramon Airport to the border, then across the beautiful Jordanian desert all the way to Petra.
+After touring the Petra Archeological Park, you'll be taken back to Israel’s Ramon Airport and take the flight back to Tel Aviv.
 This is the best option if you don’t have a lot of time but still want to see Petra.

 Petra Tour and Eilat from Tel Aviv

-If you have a little more time to spare then instead of taking a one day tour to Petra you could take a tour that includes time in Eilat.
+If you have a little more time to spare then instead of taking just a 1-day Petra Tour from Tel Aviv, choose a tour that includes time in Eilat.
 You fly from Tel Aviv to Eilat as with a one day tour but instead of continuing straight to Petra you get a day of leisure in Eilat and overnight accommodation in an Eilat hotel.
 The trip to Petra starts the following day when you are taken from your Eilat hotel across the Arava border and to Petra.
 At the end of a full-day tour to Petra, you return to Eilat’s Ramon Airport for your flight to Tel Aviv.
 This is an excellent option if you haven’t included Eilat in your itinerary and want to see this stunning Red Sea resort city as well as Petra.

 For those who have even more time in Israel, you could take a longer tour to Jordan and see more of the country in addition to Petra.
-There is a range of Israel tours that include either a combination of sites in Israel and Jordan or just several days in Jordan.
+There is a range of Israeli tours that include either a combination of sites in Israel and Jordan or just several days in Jordan.
 On an extended tour to Jordan from Tel Aviv, you would see places like Amman, Jerash, Madaba, Mount Nebo and of course Petra.
 Some of the multi-day tours from Jerusalem and Tel Aviv to Jordan cross into Jordan via the Sheikh Hussein border crossing rather than the Arava crossing.
-All of the tours to Petra and Jordan include assistance at the border crossing, air-conditioned transportation, a tour guide and on multi-day tours accommodation is included.
+All of the tours to Petra and Jordan from Israel include assistance at the border crossing, air-conditioned transportation, an awesome tour guide, and accommodation included on multi-day tours.
 The tours leave on most days of the week and are conducted in several languages.

 Petra from Tel Aviv by Bus Tour